 For those who carry a bookshelf with them on-the-go, Amazon releases a variety of e-books monthly for $3.99 or less.
 I’m here to discover narratives written by female authors and let you know if they’re worth storing on your virtual bookshelf.

-After participating in an Escape Room and failing miserably, I thought I’d take a swing at reading a novel full of suspense, mystery, and thrill to spruce up my clue-solving skills.
+After participating in an Escape Room and failing miserably, I thought I’d take a break from my job as an Essay Assistant and take a swing at reading a novel full of suspense, mystery, and thrill to spruce up my clue-solving skills.

 Meet Jack Angel, the epitome of a great first impression; he says the right things at the right time, he’s polite, compassionate and respectful, and shows a tenderness through his line of work as a successful lawyer who defends battered women in abusive relationships.
 Beyond his notable personality traits, Jack is also extremely good-looking, sweeping Grace—a fruit buyer at Harrods—completely off her feet when he approaches her and her younger sister Millie at a park.
 Told through Grace’s first person perspective, who shifts between the past and the present with every chapter, the reader becomes Grace’s only confidant who sees into her relationship with Jack when no one else can.
 When Jack discovers that Grace’s younger sister Millie has Down syndrome, he secures his place in Grace’s life as a life-long caregiver, one who will always understand Grace’s need to attend to her sister and will always provide sufficient funding to support Millie’s development.
 Taken aback by Jack’s selflessness and kindness, Grace naturally devotes herself to him, saying “I do” after a few short months of dating.
 Shortly after tying the knot, Jack’s attractive character traits diminish at a cringing speed and yet Grace must obtain the facade of tranquility and content to the outside world.